- Important: Reference Note Divisions & Preference Sets – Read First!

 For this reason, it's important to be vigilant about the way you number your RefNotes.
 To fix this issue, we'll need to edit the RefNote and assign it a number within the P-3XX range (P-301, P-302, etc.).

 If the DESCRIPTION column in your RefNotes Schedule isn't organized the way you want it, it's time to take a look at the divisions and subdivisions you've assigned to your RefNotes, as well as the numbers you've given them.
 You can correct the organization of your schedule by correcting the divisions, subdivisions, and numbers assigned to your RefNotes.
-We've created a Knowledge Base article showing the steps for correcting this issue.
+We've created an article showing the steps for correcting this issue.

 Dual-Language Divisions and Subdivisions